 Jump to the bottom and fill out the form.

-Metaphorically . . .
+Speaking metaphorically . . .

-Today, solutions to those kinds of needs are delivered to your door, because the Internet makes it easy.
+Today, solutions to those kinds of needs are delivered to your door, because

 That’s just the tip of the Internet iceberg.